sib-swiss/kgsteward/doc/graphdb.md

 You can install (the Free version of) GraphDB from [Ontotext website](https://www.ontotext.com/products/graphdb/download/?ref=menu).
 Launch it.

-By default, the GraphDB user interface is available at http://localhost:7200
+By default, the user interface of  GraphDB is available at http://localhost:7200

 ```{bash}
 cd <github-kgsteward-root>/example/example_1